Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with positive principal parts and prescribed values of invariants

-Again consider the construction from \S \ref{+X9B} with $A<0$, but perturb the $E_6$ point arising on the first step in a different standard way, so that the zero set of obtained polynomial is as shown in Fig.~\ref{X901a}.
+Consider the construction from \S \ref{+X9B} with $A>0$, but perturb the critical point of type $E_6$ arising on its first step in a different standard way, so that the zero level set of the obtained polynomial is as shown in Fig.~\ref{X901a} left.

 This polynomial has seven real critical points: three minima, three saddlepoints and one maximum.